 - Search for new recipes online.
 There are many websites, blogs, and other free sources for lots of recipes.
 Do some research, try some recipes, and find your favorites.

 - Be adventurous with old favorites.
 You don't always need new recipes to find inspiration.
 Try taking an old favorite recipe and changing the ingredients.
 What do you have on hand that could work?
 Maybe swap out the chicken for a can of black beans.
 Or give a dish a whole new flavor by changing an herb or spice.

 - Share food with other people.

-If you like cooking and baking, you don't have to stop.
+If you like cooking and baking, don't stop!
 Divvy up what you've made, and keep only what you want to eat.
-You can wrap up the rest to share with a friend, neighbor, or family member.
+Wrap up the rest to share with friends, neighbors, or family members.

 - Aim for balance, variety, and moderation.

 All foods, if you eat them in moderation, can be part of healthy eating.
 On most days, eat from each food group—grains, protein foods, vegetables and fruits, and dairy.
 And choose different foods from each food group.
 For example, if you often choose apples, try reaching for a banana instead.